LiveMethod/datsun/suspension.md

 Two big notes here, both very important.

-1) Tension control rods require OEM rubber or a material of similar flexibility. **DO NOT USE URETHANE BUSHINGS ON TENSION CONTROL RODS OR _YOU WILL FUCKING DIE_**.
+1) Tension control rods require OEM rubber or a material of similar flexibility.

+**DO NOT USE URETHANE BUSHINGS ON TENSION CONTROL RODS OR _YOU WILL FUCKING DIE_**.

 Urethane's stiffness is desirable in race suspension but its failure to compress prevents natural, necessary rotation that would be present in a softer rubber bushing.
 Inability to move naturally transfers stresses to the control rod in a way that can lead it to snap.
 If this happens in a turn at speed you're gonna have a bad time.

 Avoid this by using OEM rubber when replacing this bushing, or by switching to a bushingless tension control rod.
 As a bonus, aftermarket rods can also enable caster adjustement.

 2) Note the inclusion of replacement spindle pins and corresponding hardware.
 Spindle pin removal is a rite of pssage on a datsun and they are highly unlikely to survive the ordeal.
+For more information see "Spindle Pins" on this page.

+Replacement kit should roughly include:

 * 2 front coltrol arm bushings
 * 2 front sway bar mount bushings